AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-acct-admin/account-settings/configure-approval-decision-in-wp.md

 product-area: documents;system-administration
 navigation-topic: account-settings-workfront-proof
 title: Configure approval decision options in Workfront Proof
-description: As a Workfront Proof administrator using a Select or Premium edition plan, you can configure approval decision options in the following ways for all proofs created by Workfront Proof users in your organization:
+description: As a Workfront Proof administrator using a Select or Premium edition plan, you can configure approval decision options in the following ways for all proofs created by Workfront Proof users in your organization - EDIT ME.
 ---

 # Configure approval decision options in Workfront Proof